cerkit/ghost-cerkit-theme/README.md

 This theme takes advantage of [npm](https://npmjs.com).
 To setup everything in your environment, follow these steps:

 * Clone the repository
-* Open a node command line
+* Open a node command line (I am using GitHub's command shell on Windows since it has the environment setup for GitHub)
 * CD to the folder where you cloned the repository
 * type `npm install` and press <kbd>Enter</kbd>

 This will install all of the dependencies that you will need in order to extend this theme.

-Once you have installed all of the dependencies, you can simply run `gulp watch` from the node command line and it will start watching the css and js folders for changes.
+Once you have installed all of the dependencies, you can simply run `gulp` from the node command line and it will start watching the css and js folders for changes.
 When a change is detected, it will concatenate (bundle) and minify (uglify) the code and save it to the `src/assets` folder.

 ## Accessing a build
-To get access to a `.zip` file that you can upload to [Ghost pro](https://ghost.io), simply run `gulp` from a node command line (after navigating to the theme folder).
-The file will be saved as `dist/ghost-cerkit-theme.zip`
+To get access to a `.zip` file that you can upload to [Ghost pro](https://ghost.io), simply run `gulp deploy --tag <TAGTYPE>` from a node command line (after navigating to the theme folder).
+The file will be saved as `dist/ghost-cerkit-theme.zip`.
+This will also bump the file version number and push to your remote repository.
+The best way I have found to execute this (on Windows) is to run it with the GitHub shell.

+There are three values you can use for `--tag`:
+* patch
+* feature
+* release

 ## Bootstrap support
 This theme provides support for [Bootstrap](http://getbootstrap.com) 3.
 It also includes [Font Awesome](http://fontawesome.io) and utilizes [Disqus](http://disqus.com) for comments.